To protect young people, Texas offers legal immunity from underage drinking charges when reporting cases of alcohol poisoning.

 Get Protecting from Our Texas Underage Drinking Attorneys

 At Scott M. Brown & Associates, we defend the rights of young people facing underage drinking charges.
 In cases where alcohol poisoning is suspected, we encourage you to notify the authorities immediately.
 We can help protect you against any potential penalties that may result.
-Call or contact our Webster underage drinking attorneys online and request a consultation today.
+Call or contact our League City underage drinking attorneys online and request a consultation today.